 Many barriers that affect people with disabilities also affect other people.
 Everyone benefits when things are more accessible.
 For example:

-- Ramps make buildings more accessible for people who use wheelchairs.
-They also help people pushing baby strollers or carrying heavy luggage.
+- Ramps help people who use wheelchairs.
+They also help people pushing baby strollers or luggage.

-- Clear and simple language makes information more accessible for people with intellectual disabilities.
-It also helps people learning a new language or subject.
+- Simple and clear language helps people with intellectual disabilities.
+It also helps people who are learning new languages or subjects.

-- Captions make television programs more accessible for Deaf people.
-They also allow people to watch television in noisy places like gyms and airports.
+- Captions on television help Deaf people.
+They also help people watching television in loud places like airports.

-The Accessible Canada Act will make Canada more inclusive and accessible for everyone.
+The Accessible Canada Act will benefit everyone in Canada by removing and preventing barriers.

 - Date modified: